Large Time Behaviour and the Second Eigenvalue Problem for Finite State Mean-Field Interacting Particle Systems: Introduction

-Our second main result is on the asymptotics of the second eigenvalue of the generator $L^N$ of the Markov process $\mu_N=(\mu_N(t), t \geq 0)$ when it is reversible with respect to its invariant measure $\wp_N$.
-For a fixed $N$, the convergence speed of the process $\mu_N$ to its invariant measure (over time) can be understood by studying the modulus of the second eigenvalue of the generator of $\mu_N$.
-We show that, for the same constant $\Lambda$ above, the modulus of the second eigenvalue of $L^N$ (which we denote by $\lambda_2^N$) scales like $\exp\{-N\Lambda\}$.
+Our second main result is on the asymptotics of the second largest eigenvalue of the generator $L^N$ of the Markov process $\mu_N=(\mu_N(t), t \geq 0)$ when it is reversible with respect to its invariant measure $\wp_N$.
+For a fixed $N$, the convergence speed of the process $\mu_N$ to its invariant measure (over time) can be understood by studying the modulus of the second largest eigenvalue of $L^N$.
+We show that the modulus of the second largest eigenvalue of $L^N$ (which we denote by $\lambda_2^N$) scales as $\exp\{-N\Lambda\}$; here $\Lambda$~(defined in \eqref{eqn:lambda-def}) is the constant that appears in the statement of Theorem~\ref{thm:conv}.
 More precisely, \begin{theorem}

-\end{theorem} It turns out that $\Lambda$ can be positive only when there are metastable states in the limiting dynamics~(\ref{eqn:MVE}) (i.e.~then~(\ref{eqn:MVE}) possesses multiple $\omega$-limit sets).
+\end{theorem} It turns out that $\Lambda$ can be positive only when there are metastable states in the limiting dynamics~(\ref{eqn:MVE}) (i.e.~when~(\ref{eqn:MVE}) possesses multiple $\omega$-limit sets).
 In such situations, one expects slower convergence to the invariant measure for large values of $N$.
 On the other hand, $\Lambda$ can be $0$, for example, when the limiting dynamics~(\ref{eqn:MVE}) has a unique globally asymptotically stable equilibrium; in this special case, convergence of $\mu_N$ to its invariant measure does not suffer from the slowing down phenomenon associated with positive $\Lambda$.
 In fact, Panageas and Vishnoi~\cite{panageas-vishnoi-16} and Panageas et al.~\cite{panageas-etal-16} show that the mixing time is $O(\log N)$ in the discrete-time setting.
 Kifer~\cite{kifer-90} considers a more restrictive discrete-time model, which does not cover the mean-field model, and identifies the constant analogous to $\Lambda$~\cite[Theorem~4.3]{kifer-90}.
 The restriction is that the state space of $\mu_N$ is the same for each $N$ and that a certain uniform finite duration large deviation principle should hold with the rate function satisfying a continuity property.
-One can view our result as an extension of Kifer's~\cite[Theorem~4.3]{kifer-90} to the continuous time \emph{mean-field} setting, where the state space of the Markov process $\mu_N$ changes with $N$.
-Hwang and Sheu~\cite{hwang-sheu-90} establish a result similar to ours on the scaling of the second eigenvalue of a reversible small noise diffusion process, and our method of proof is inspired by their approach.
+One can view our result as an extension of Kifer's~\cite[Theorem~4.3]{kifer-90} to the continuous-time \emph{mean-field} setting, where the state space of the Markov process $\mu_N$ changes with $N$.
+Hwang and Sheu~\cite{hwang-sheu-90} establish a result similar to ours on the scaling of the second largest eigenvalue of a reversible small noise diffusion process, and our method of proof is inspired by their approach.